Goldsmiths - University of London

 An increasing number of research funders are creating Open Access requirements for research outputs that they fund through research grants.
 This also includes national research assessments like the Research Excellence Framework, which also has an Open Access policy.

 The Higher Education Funding Council for England (HEFCE) introduced an Open Access policy for REF 2021, which came into effect from 1 April 2016.
-The REF open access policy has remained unchanged after HEFCE was replaced by Research England for REF purposes, and the next REF is also expected to continue this Open Access requirement.
+The REF open access policy has remained unchanged after HEFCE was replaced by Research England for REF purposes, and REF2029 continues this Open Access requirement until an updated policy starts on 1 January 2026.

 The policy requires authors to upload their papers in academic journals and conference proceedings published with an ISSN to a repository such as Goldsmiths Research Online (GRO) within 3 months of acceptance.